-- agement into topics dealing with the design, control, and evaluation of production and operation functions of the business firm.
+363 Production and Operations Management.
+F. An extension of principles of management into topics dealing with the design, control, and evaluation of production and operation functions of the business firm.
 Emphasis is placed on the application of quantitative techniques to business decisions.
 Prerequisites: 360 and Mathematics 143 or its equivalent.
-Mr. E. Van Der Heide. - 365 Personnel Management.
+Mr. E. Van Der Heide.

+365 Personnel Management.
 S. A study of the principles and problems involved in personnel management in an organization, including recruitment, selection, training, evaluation, motivation, compensation, human resource planning, career development, and collective bargaining.
 Prerequisite: 360 or permission of the instructor.
+Mr. G. Triezenberg.

-Ms. S. Roels. - 370 Financial Principles.
+370 Financial Principles.
 F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
 Prerequisites: Economics 151 or 221, and Business 202.
-Mr. D. Cook, Mr. J. Mellema, Mr. R. Vander Weele. - 371 Financial Instruments and Markets.
+Mr. D. Cook, Mr. J. Mellema, Mr. R. Vander Weele.

+371 Financial Instruments and Markets.
 S. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
 Prerequisite: 370.
-Mr. R. Vander Weele. - 380 Marketing.
+Mr. R. Vander Weele.

+380 Marketing.
 F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
 Prerequisite: Economics 151 or 221.
-Not open to freshmen.
-Mr. D. Rietberg, Mr. M. McGervey, Mr. W. Hoover. - 381 Advanced Topics in Marketing.
+Not open to freshman students.
+Mr. S. Vander Veen.

+381 Advanced Topics in Marketing.
 F and S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
 Students will work on the marketing problems of local organizations as a practicum.
 Prerequisite: 380.
+Mr. J. Brothers, Mr. S. Vander Veen.

-Mr. J. Brothers. - 390 Independent Study.
-F, I, S. Prerequisite: permission of the department chair. - 396 Business Policy Seminar.
-S. An integrative study of business goals, strategies, and administration.
-Case studies, readings, reports, and a management simulation.
+390 Independent Study.
+F, I, S. Prerequisite: permission of the department chair.

+396 Senior Business Seminar.
+S. An integrative study of business strategy, planning, and policy in large and small business contexts, drawing on students' knowledge of economics, accounting, finance, marketing, and management.
+Special attention is given to Christian perspectives on business goals, ownership structures, competitive strategy, ethics, and social responsibility.
 Open to senior business majors.
 Mr. S. Simpson.